 ‘The Tano what now?’
 I thought but didn’t have to wait for long to find out what that was.
 Out on the horizon, a head poked out of the brown savannah grasslands.
 At first, I thought it was a leopard.
 Then there were two of them, moving closer and closer.
 They were Cheetahs, five of them who formed the largest coalition of adult male cheetahs in the Mara.

 This turned out to be the highlight of our entire trip.
-The group walked right in front of our vehicle and I could barely contain my excitement but we had to quietly take it all in in order not to startle them.
+The group walked right in front of our vehicle and I could barely contain my excitement but we had to quietly take it all in to avoid startling them.
 We observed them for a while before leaving in search of more wildlife and then, back to our camp.

 Back at the entrance gate, we attempted to get a refund from the officials but as you might have guessed, that did not happen.
 Fortunately, the trip organizer was kind enough to reimburse us for half the cost of the extra tickets, a compromise we were happy to settle with.